waku-org/specs/standards/core/sync.md

 The transfer protocol SHOULD send messages as soon as a difference is found via reconciliation.
 It MUST only accept messages from peers the node is reconciliating with.
-New message Ids MUST be added to the reconciliation protocol.
+New message IDs MUST be added to the reconciliation protocol.
 The payload sent MUST follow the wire specification below.

 ### Wire specification